Completing $R^4$ using $O(d,d)$: Introduction and summary of results

 for anti-symmetric matrices $M_{1,2,3,4}$.
 It is important to note that the second term in (\ref{eq:alpha3correction}) is a total derivative at the leading order in fields and throwing away the total derivative we may write $\varepsilon_8\varepsilon_8R^4\sim\omega^2R^3$ ignoring terms of higher than fifth order in fields.

-Here we will use the requirement of $O(d,d)$ symmetry of the reduced action to fix the couplings involving the B-field up to the fifth order in fields.
+Here we will use the requirement of $O(d,d)$ symmetry of the reduced action to fix the couplings involving the $B$-field up to the fifth order in fields.
 We will see that $O(d,d)$ requires a surprisingly intricate form for these couplings.
 The full set of couplings of the NS sector fields have been previously found in \cite{Garousi:2020mqn,Garousi:2020gio} by a brute force calculation -- writing the most general ansatz in ten dimensions and requiring T-duality symmetry of the circle reduction.\footnote{A cosmological reduction of all spatial dimensions has also been considered \cite{Codina:2020kvj,Codina:2021cxh,David:2021jqn}, but this is not enough to fix the form of the $D$-dimensional action.} This was shown to lead to a unique result.
-Unfortunately, the resulting action was extremely complicated and it is very hard to see any structure in it.
+Unfortunately, the resulting action is extremely complicated and it is very hard to see any structure in it.
 This is the reason we revisit the calculation here using tools adapted to the $O(d,d)$ symmetry and finding a simpler, though still complicated, form for the effective action.
 We find the following form for the effective action (up to the overall coefficient)

-where the ellipsis denotes terms involving the dilaton or RR-fields, which we don't determine, and terms of sixth and higher order in fields.
+where the ellipsis denotes terms involving the dilaton and RR-fields, which we don't determine, and terms of sixth and higher order in fields.
 These couplings have the following form.
 First we have